valentina-hayajneh/Dipole-antenna-2.4-GHZ/README.md

 ## Project Overview

-The **half-wave dipole** is one of the simplest and most widely used antennas in wireless communications, valued for both its ease of design and strong performance.
-This project focuses on designing and simulating a half-wave dipole antenna at 2.4 GHz with specific performance requirements.
-To validate the results, the simulated design is benchmarked against a commercially available half-wave dipole antenna ([URL](https://southwestantennas.com/products/omni-antennas/omni-antenna-22-25-ghz-215-dbi-internal-bandpass-filter)).
+ The half-wave dipole is one of the simplest and most widely used antennas in wireless communications, appreciated for both its ease of design and strong performance.
+This project focuses on designing and simulating a half-wave dipole antenna at 2.4 GHz with specific performance requirements using the High Frequency Structure Simulator (HFSS).
+To validate the results, the simulated design is benchmarked against a commercially available half-wave dipole antenna([URL](https://southwestantennas.com/products/omni-antennas/omni-antenna-22-25-ghz-215-dbi-internal-bandpass-filter)).

 ## Geometrical Parameters